 Hi there!

-This is Steve and Franca.
-Welcome to our newsletter about surrendering your heart to longing, forging meaningful purpose and finding your place in the world.
+Welcome to The Revelate, a newsletter about surrendering your heart to longing, forging meaningful purpose and finding your place in the world to flourish.

 The Beginnings of a Long-term, Long-distance Relationship